Your first exposure to Ensenada

-Cuatro Cuatros offers a different kind of stay.
+Cuatro Cuatros offers a different kind of stay in Ensenada.
 This is glamping at it’s finest.
 Situated on a massive 144-acre property which is a working winery and extends up to a high cliff overlooking the Pacific ocean, Cuatro Cuatros offers luxury accommodations, an open-air restaurant, multiple bars and of course wine tasting experiences.

 Cabanas are located in the valley near the winery and elevated to afford splendid views of the vineyard from the terrace.
 They have full baths, mini-bar, fireplace, and air-conditioning.
 Rates start around $200 US per night and there are only 19 units.